Lipoma Surgery: What is Done During the Procedure? Step-by-Step Guide

 Duration of the Procedure

-Pain, Bleeding & Risks Involved
+Pain, Bleeding, and Risks Involved

-Post-Operative Immediate Care
+Post-Operative Care and Recovery Timeline

 Conclusion